Stochastic Submodular Bandits with Delayed Composite Anonymous Bandit Feedback: Experiments

 \item \textbf{DART} \cite{agarwal2021dart} This algorithm assumes the expected reward functions are Lipschitz continuous of individual base arm rewards and the reward functions have an additional property related to the marginal gains of the base arms.
 DART has a theoretical $1$-regret guarantee of $\tilde{O}(T^{1/2})$ with the assumption that if arm $a$ is better than arm $b$, then replacing $b$ by $a$ in any set not including $a$ will give better reward function.

-\item \textbf{OG$^o$} \cite{streeter2010online} This algorithm is designed for oblivious adversarial setting with submodular rewards.
+\item \textbf{OG$^o$} \cite{Streeter2008AnOA} This algorithm is designed for oblivious adversarial setting with submodular rewards.
 Therefore the sequence of monotone and submodular functions is fixed in advance.
 It has an $(1-1/e)$-regret guarantee of $\tilde{O}(T^{2/3})$.

 \item \textbf{ARS-UCB} \cite{Wang_Wang_Huang_2021} This algorithm is designed for MAB with composite anonymous delayed feedback.
 The delay model is a special case of \textit{unbounded stochastic conditionally independent composite anonymous feedback delay} that we described.
 However, they assume that $\Delta_{t, S}$ does not depend on time.
 For our experiments, we use all subsets of $\Omega$ of size $k$ as the set of arms.
-ARS-UCB has a 1-regret guarantee of $\tilde{O}( \binom{n}{k}^{1/2}T^{1/2})$ plus a constant term that depends on delay and the number of its arms. \end{itemize}
+ARS-UCB has a 1-regret guarantee of $\tilde{O}( \binom{n}{k}^{1/2}T^{1/2})$ plus a constant term that depends on delay and the number of its arms.
+Thus, this regret has an exponential dependence in $k$ which is what we avoid. \end{itemize}